 The learning process and individual differences, behavioral characteristics of youth, race and ethnic relations in the schools.
 568. Human Relations and Counseling in Adult Education (1-3) Prerequisite: Possession of a valid teaching credential.
 Principles, procedures and issues appropriate to human relations and counseling in adult education.
 590. Computer Solutions to Instructional Problems (3) I, II Prerequisites: Educational Technology and Librarianship 571; admission to a credential program or a teaching credential or experience in teaching.
 Using the computer, especially the microcomputer, as an instructional tool.
-Programming techniques and instructional design.
-596. Workshop in Adult Education (1-3) II Prerequisite: Possession of a valid teaching credential.
-Designed to meet the needs of individuals or groups of adult educators who wish to study special problems in adult education.
+Programming techniques and instructional design 596.
+Topics in Adult Education (1-3) II Prerequisite: Possession of a valid teaching credential Designed to meet the needs of individuals or groups of adult educators who wish to study special problems in adult education.
 May be repeated with new content.
 See Class Schedule for specific content.
 Maximum credit six units.
 UPPER DIVISION COURSE IN READING 511.
-Reading Diagnosis (3) Two lectures and three hours of laboratory.
+Reading Diagnosis (3) Prerequisites: Valid teaching credential and consent of instructor.
 Diagnosis of reading difficulties and exploration of remedial techniques.

-GRADUATE COURSES IN READING

-621. Advanced Diagnosis in Reading (3)
+GRADUATE COURSES IN READING 621.
+Advanced Diagnosis in Reading (3) Prerequisite: Education 511.

 Principles and techniques of individual and group diagnosis of reading difficulties.
 Experience in administration and interpretation of individual and group instruments in diagnosis.
-(Formerly numbered Elementary Education 621.)

-631. Reading Clinic (3)

-Two lectures and three hours of laboratory.
+(Formerly numbered Elementary Education 621.) [.]
+With adviser's permission when the subject is closely related to children's literature. ^{} Prerequisites waived for students in this program.
+631. Reading Clinic (3) Two lectures and three hours of laboratory Prerequisites: Education 511 and 621.